OpenShift Networking

 A Pod has the same characteristics as a virtual machine (VM), which has an IP address, exposes ports, and interacts with other VMs on the network via IP address and port.

-What is the communication mechanism between the frontend pod and the backend pod?
-In a web application architecture, a front-end application is expected to talk to a backend, which could be an API or a database.
+What is the communication mechanism between the front-end pod and the back-end pod?
+In a web application architecture, a front-end application is expected to talk to a backend, an API, or a database.
 In Kubernetes, the front and back end would be separated into two Pods.

 The front end could be configured to communicate directly with the back end via its IP address.
 However, a front end would still need to know the backend’s IP address, which can be tricky when the Pod is restarted or moved to another node.
 Using a Service can make our solution less brittle.